NYC Teacher Wins More Than $250,000 From New York City and the NYC Department of Education Gotcha Squad by Betsy Combier

 I had the honor to assist David in this fight, and participate in helping him hold the NYC DOE Gotcha Squad accountable for their actions.
 It's been a long time coming, but the result was well worth the time spent..(..however, I would not wish the years of suffering by David Suker on anyone).

-Thanks to David's lawyers at Eisner & Mirer, and in particular Maria Chickedantz for excellent, dedicated work on this case!
+Thanks to David's lawyers at Eisner & Mirer (now Eisner & Dictor), and in particular former lawyer at the firm, Maria Chickedantz with whom I collaborated , for dedicated work on this case!

 David's statement on the reason for his being charged: